Registration details can be found in the TLD reference chart.

 5. Make the necessary adjustments to owner details and click "Save"

-After the owner change request is submitted an email is sent to the current and gaining domain holders email addresses.
-In the email is a link which must be used to confirm the change.
+After the owner change request is submitted an email is sent to the current and gaining domain holders email addresses from [email protected] This emails contains a link which must be clicked on to confirm the change.
+Both parties have 15 days to approve the change, otherwise the owner change is cancelled.

 A change was made to the way whois privacy service is setup on new .fr domain registrations.
 As a result, at this time, OpenSRS does not support whois privacy on new .fr registrations.